siyb/tBar/README.md

 Starting from 1.4.0, tBar uses semver.

 # License
-tBar is licensed under the terms of the GPL 3.
-Please refer to the LICENSE file for more information on the GPL 3.
+tBar is licensed under the terms of the Apache 2.0 License.
+Please refer to the LICENSE file for more information.

 ## Acknowledgement
 - Thanks to Jaafar Mejri aka Jaf (http://wiki.tcl.tk/13498) for his contribution to the program (calendar widget: http://wiki.tcl.tk/13497)